In the 1870s and 1880s Fort Worth found a use for wood and leather besides making hitching posts and saddles: baseball bats and baseball gloves!

-Panther Park pass for 1920.
-Club president W. K. Stripling was the brother of department store owner W. C. Stripling.
+A pass to Panther Park for 1920.
+Club president W. K. Stripling was the son of department store owner W. C. Stripling.
 (Photo from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

-The Panthers/Cats moved across Main Street to their new park in 1926.
+The Panthers/Cats moved across Main Street to their fourth home in 1926.

 Among future major leaguers who honed their skills as Panthers was Ed Snider, who played for the Panthers in 1946 after military service in the war.
 The next year Edwin Donald Snider would move up to the Brooklyn Dodgers as future Hall of Famer “Duke” Snider.

 The Panthers/Cats gave Fort Worth excellent baseball for decades.
 They won the Texas League pennant from 1919 to 1925 and the Dixie Series, a championship series between the winners of the Southern Association and the Texas League, in 1920, 1921, 1923, 1924, 1925, 1930, 1937, and 1939.

 After the 1964 season the Cats moved to Turnpike Stadium in Arlington and became the Dallas-Fort Worth Spurs, ending professional baseball in Fort Worth.
 In 2001 the Cats were back in Cowtown with a new life and a new LaGrave Field.
 But sadly in 2014 the Cats lost their home at LaGrave Field and did not take the field again.
 After more than a century, the Panthers joined the Casketmakers in the boneyard of baseball history.